QianrenLi/wlsops-hack/README.md

 ### How to Use
 > Make sure that you have at least one wireless NIC enabled.

-1. To build the hack for realtek 8812au, one might include specfic include requirements to the folder wlsops or compile the module with makefile(.bak) in aircrack-ng/rtl8812au
+1. To build the hack for realtek 8812au, one might include specfic include requirements to the folder wlsops or compile the module with makefile(.bak) in aircrack-ng/rtl8812au. (or directly use https://github.com/QianrenLi/rtl8812au)

 2. Run `sudo insmod build/wlsops/wlsops_hack.ko` to install the built kernel modules, where `wlsops_hack` will use the first wireless NIC found in the system;